ControlledChaos/amcd-clean/README.md

-# amcd-clean
+# Alana Morshead Clean Theme

-A child of the Alana Morshead theme.
+A clean and simple child of the Alana Morshead starter theme.